Services for Australians Overseas

 How do I pay for my notarial service?

-Fees for notarial services at the Australian Embassy in Stockholm may be paid via eftpos (debit card or credit card).
+Fees for notarial services lodged at the Australian Embassy in Stockholm can only be paid via eftpos (debit card or credit card).

 If you are an Australian citizen travelling or residing overseas, please register your details at www.smartraveller.gov.au